Javed Ahmad Ghamidi: Early life

-Javed Ahmed Ghamidi was born as Muhammad Shafique (later he renamed himself as Javed Ghamdi) on 7 April 1952 to a Kakazai family in a village called Jiwan Shah, Arifwala in (District Pakpattan), Punjab, Pakistan.
+Javed Ahmed Ghamidi was born as Muhammad Shafique (later he renamed himself as Javed Ghamidi) on 7 April 1952 to a Kakazai family in a village called Jiwan Shah, Tehsil Arifwala in (District Pakpattan), Punjab, Pakistan.
 His family village settlement was Dawud in Sialkot.
 His father, Muhammad Tufayl Junaydi, was a landowner, involved in medicine and a committed follower of tasawwuf until his death in 1986.

 Ghamidi and his two elder sisters grew up in a Sufi household.
 His early education included a modern path (matriculating from Islamia High School, Pakpattan), as well as a traditional path (Arabic and Persian languages, and the Qur'an with Nur Ahmad of Nang Pal).

 His first exposure to traditional Islamic studies was in the Sufi tradition.
 After matriculating, he came to Lahore in 1967 where he is settled ever since.
 Initially, he was more interested in Literature and Philosophy.
 He later graduated from Government College, Lahore, with a BA Honours in English Literature & Philosophy in 1972.

 Ghamidi encountered the works of Hamiduddin Farahi, a scholar of the Quran by chance in a library.
 Finding mention of Amin Ahsan Islahi (who advanced Farahi's thought) in this work inspired Ghamidi to meet Islahi who resided in Lahore during that time.
 This encounter would change Ghamidi's focus from philosophy and literature, to religion.
 In 1973, he came under the tutelage of Amin Ahsan Islahi (d.
 1997), who was destined to who have a deep impact on him.
 He was also associated with scholar and revivalist Abu al-A‘la Mawdudi (d.
 1979) for several years.
 He started working with them on various Islamic disciplines particularly exegesis and Islamic law.

 In his book, Maqamat (مقامات), Ghamidi starts with an essay "My Name" (میرا نام) to describe the story behind his surname, which sounds somewhat alien in the context of the Indian Subcontinent.
 He describes a desire during his childhood years to establish a name linkage to his late grandfather Noor Elahi, after learning of his status as the one people of the area turned to, to resolve disputes.
 This reputation also led to his (grandfather's) reputation as a peacemaker (مصلح).
 Subsequently, one of the visiting Sufi friends of his father narrated a story of the patriarch of the Arab tribe Banu Ghamid who earned the reputation of being a great peacemaker.
 He writes, that the temporal closeness of these two events clicked in his mind and he decided to add the name Ghamidi to his given name, Javed Ahmed.
 Taxila.